Franco Macri

-Francesco Raùl Macri (15 April 1930 – 2 March 2019) was an Italian-Argentine contractor, developer, industrialist and father of former Argentine President Mauricio Macri.
+Francesco Raùl Macri (15 April 1931 – 2 March 2019) was an Italian-Argentine contractor, developer, industrialist and father of former Argentine President Mauricio Macri.

 Life and career

 Childhood in Italy

 Macri was born in Rome, to Giorgio Macri and Lea Garbini.
 His mother belonged to a prosperous local family, proprietors of an intercity bus service and supporters of Fascist dictator Benito Mussolini.

-His father, in turn, was born to a family of fallen nobility from the Calabria region.
+His father was born to a family of fallen nobility from the Calabria region.
 Opponents of il Duce, their kinship to the powerful Pellicano clan allowed them to retain a small postal service carrier in the area around San Giorgio Morgeto.
 The eight-year-old Franco and his two younger siblings were sent to a military school in 1938, following their parents' divorce two years earlier, a common fate for the children of divorced couples under Italian Fascism.
 They were reunited with their father in Genoa five years later.